Fleishman Is in Trouble (miniseries)

-Fleishman Is in Trouble is an American drama streaming television miniseries created by Taffy Brodesser-Akner based on her 2019 novel of the same name.
-The series premiered on FX on Hulu on November 17, 2022.
+Fleishman Is in Trouble is an American comedy-drama television miniseries created by Taffy Brodesser-Akner, based on her 2019 novel of the same name.
+It stars Jesse Eisenberg, Claire Danes, Lizzy Caplan, Adam Brody, Meara Mahoney Gross, and Maxim Swinton.
+The series follows a recently divorced Manhattan hepatologist trying to navigate his new single life when his ex-wife suddenly disappears, leaving him to care for their two children.

+The series aired on FX on Hulu from November 17 to December 29, 2022, consisting of eight episodes.
+It was met with positive reviews from critics and received seven nominations at the 75th Primetime Emmy Awards, including Outstanding Limited or Anthology Series and acting nominations for Danes and Caplan.

 Premise

-Toby Fleishman is a recently divorced man in his forties using dating apps for the first time.
-As he begins to find romantic success he never achieved in his youth, his ex-wife Rachel disappears without a trace, leaving him with their kids.
-While Toby juggles looking after his children, a promotion at the hospital where he works, and all the potential sexual partners in Manhattan, he realizes that he'll never be able to figure out what happened to his wife until he can be more honest about what happened to their marriage in the first place.
+Toby Fleishman is a recently divorced hepatologist in his early 40s using dating apps for the first time.
+As he begins to find romantic success he never achieved in his youth, his ex-wife Rachel disappears without a trace after leaving him with their children, Hannah and Solly.
+While Toby juggles looking after his children, a possible job promotion, and all the potential sexual partners in Manhattan, he realizes that he will never be able to figure out what happened to his wife until he can be more honest about what happened to their marriage in the first place.